What You Need to Know About Antiviruses

 So, whether you just want to browse the internet or run a business, you should install antivirus software on your computers and smartphones.
-At the end of the day, it’s better to have a small, unobtrusive app running in the background than losing months of work or having your credit card details stolen.
+At the end of the day, it’s better to have a small, unobtrusive app running in the background than lose months of work or your credit card details.

-In order to select the top 11 programs and determine which one is the best antivirus, we’ve conducted an in-depth analysis of each product.
-Antivirus manufacturers don’t really have a standardized set of features you can expect to get when purchasing software, so determining what’s most needed is an important part of our evaluation.
+In order to select the top 10 programs and determine which one is the best antivirus, we’ve conducted an in-depth analysis of each product.
+Antivirus manufacturers don’t really have a standardized set of features you can expect to get when purchasing software, so determining what’s most needed is an integral part of our evaluation.
 Here’s how we do it.

-A nice set of features is always a plus in our book, but this isn’t always a deal breaker when choosing the perfect antivirus.
-An antivirus that excels at computer protection is better than one jam-packed with features but with mediocre virus detection.
+A nice set of features is always a plus in our book, but this isn’t always a deal-breaker when choosing the perfect antivirus.
+An antivirus that excels at threat detection is better than one jam-packed with features but with a mediocre virus recognition rate.

-That said, a modern antivirus needs a complete toolset to really stand out.
-Top antivirus software offers ransomware protection, phishing detection, and prevention tools or a file shredder.
+That said, a modern antivirus needs a complete toolset to stand out.
+Top antivirus software offers ransomware protection, phishing detection and prevention tools, and a password manager or file shredder.
 All these contribute toward improving the software’s score.

-A good antivirus doesn’t need to be a jack of all trades, but it’s always a plus when the software comes with extras like an integrated password manager.
-A number of antivirus manufacturers even incorporate some form of basic VPN functionality into their software, while others prefer to offer parental control tools.
-We also take into account the price increases these add-ons bring to the table.
+A good antivirus doesn’t need to be a jack of all trades, but it’s always a plus when the software comes with extras, so long as they’re not all shine and no substance.
+A number of antivirus manufacturers even incorporate some form of VPN functionality into their software, while others add parental control tools.

-Even the best mobile antivirus needs to be affordable.
+Even the best mobile antivirus needs to be affordable, or at least reasonably priced.
 We look at how many licenses you get with your purchase, whether it’s possible to save by getting a multi-year license, and if it’s possible to get a discount when ordering a mobile version along with a desktop one.
 Finally, we scrutinize the upgrade prices and how add-ons contribute to the overall package.

 Aside from the aforementioned general guidelines for finding the top antivirus, there are a few other things to keep in mind while shopping around.

 Try before you buy – It’s always best when you can dip your toe into the water before taking the plunge.
 Always be on the lookout for free trials or free editions for every top antivirus app.
-Due to growing competition, most antivirus manufacturers now offer a 30-day free trial.
-Many have free versions that are fully capable of protecting your devices from malware.
+Due to growing competition, most manufacturers now offer a 30-day free trial or a money-back guarantee.
+Many have indefinite free versions that are fully capable of protecting your devices from malware, too.

-Think about what you really need – Antivirus isn’t the same as an anti-malware app.
+Think about what you need – An antivirus isn’t the same as an anti-malware app.
 The latter is used as a cleanup tool once your computer is already loaded with spyware or adware.
-Antivirus removes the bug and is designed to actively prevent the intrusions.
-Check out the manufacturer’s website to make sure that the product you are getting fulfills your needs.
+An antivirus not only removes the bug, but it’s also designed to actively prevent future intrusions.
+Check out the manufacturer’s website to make sure the product you are getting fulfills your needs.